Corey Seager Player Props: Rangers vs. Angels

 Corey Seager At The Plate

-- Looking at the 35 games he has played this year, he's hit a long ball in eight of them (22.9%), and in 5% of his trips to the dish.
+- Looking at the 36 games he has played this year, he's homered in nine of them (25.0%), and in 5.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.